Thesis Submission

 4. The student submits the thesis to the internal reviewer, who has five business days to review the thesis and provide feedback.
 The Internal Review Form needs to be completed and submitted to the Chemistry Grad Platform.

 5. Once the internal review is complete, the supervisor selects the members of the examining committee and fills out the MSc Oral Thesis Examination form.
 The student submits this form to the Chemistry Grad Platform.
-Teh Graduate Assistant will then obtain the signatures of the Graduate Coordinator, and if applicable, of the Department Head, and then send the form to the SGSPA.
-Note that the SGSPA needs to receive
+The Graduate Assistant will then obtain the signatures of the Graduate Coordinator, and if applicable, of the Department Head, and then send the form to the SGSPA.
+Note that the SGSPA needs to receive this form at least 10 business days before the defence.

 6. The student hands in one digital copy of the thesis to all committee members, including the Chair.
 The thesis can be provided to the examiners once they have been confirmed and the internal reading has taken place.